dotnet/csharplang/proposals/improved-interpolated-strings.md

         ...
     }

-    public bool TryFormat(string s)
+    public bool TryFormatBaseString(string s)
     {
         ...
     }

-    … // other TryFormat overloads for other types, a generic, etc.
+    … // other TryFormatInterpolationHole overloads for other types, a generic, etc.
 }

 Span<byte> myBytes = stackalloc[50];